sarahmoulton/d4dcoalition-web/events.md

 title: Events
 permalink: /events/
 description: Things happening with the coalition.
+intro: This is the introductory content for the events page.
+I figure it makes the most sense to maintain this here, in the event it is necessary.
 ---

-This is the introductory content for the events page.
-I figure it makes the most sense to maintain this here, in the event it is necessary.